-Make adjustments faster
+Make measurements faster

-The OUI is designed to collect data from the oscilloscope and move it into the MATLAB workspace with extreme speed to provide the maximum data refresh rate.
-The data is then processed in MATLAB and the resulting variables are extracted for display.
+The OMA software is designed to collect data from the oscilloscope and move it into the MATLAB workspace with extreme speed to provide the maximum data refresh rate.
+The data is then processed in MATLAB to extract and display the resulting measurements.